-Photodynamic therapy (PDT), as a clinically approved cancer treatment approach, relied on the generation of excess reactive oxygen species (ROS) to eradicate tumor cells by inducing the oxidative stress.
-Unfortunately, the tumor endogenous glutathione (GSH) is overexpressed, which would eliminate the ROS and restrict the therapeutic efficacy of PDT.
-Herein, we reported a H2O2-activated oxidative stress amplifier (OSA) to enhance the ROS generation for PDT via GSH scavenging.
-Cinnamaldehyde (Cin) and chlorin e6 (Ce6) were applied as the GSH scavenger and photosensitizer separately, which were assembly with ROS responsive amphipathic polymer (DPL) to form DPL@CC micelles as the OSA.
-In the blood circulation, the OSA could effectively protect the Cin from albumin binding to retain its GSH depletion ability.
-Once the OSA reached tumor site, the high level of H2O2 triggered the degradation of DPL and lead to the release of Cin and Ce6.
-Subsequently, the released Cin could react with the intracellular GSH by Michael Addition and downregulate the GSH level to about 18.9% versus untreated cells for weakening the anti-oxidation ability of tumor cells.
-Thus, it provided preferable environment for PDT to obtain oxidative stress amplifying effect and superior anti-cancer efficacy of 94% growth inhibition.
-The preparation of H2O2 activated oxidative stress amplifier was a convincing strategy for promoting the intracellular ROS generation and enhancing the tumor PDT efficacy, which could also polish up the clinical application of PDT.
+Photodynamic therapy (PDT) is a clinically approved cancer treatment approach that relies on the generation of excess reactive oxygen species (ROS) to eradicate tumor cells by inducing oxidative stress.
+Unfortunately, if the tumor's endogenous glutathione (GSH) is overexpressed, it will eliminate the ROS and restrict the therapeutic efficacy of PDT.
+Herein, we report a H2O2-activated oxidative stress amplifier (OSA) for enhancing the ROS generation for PDT via GSH scavenging.
+Cinnamaldehyde (Cin) and chlorin e6 (Ce6) were applied as the GSH scavenger and photosensitizer, respectively, which were assembled with the ROS-responsive amphipathic polymer (DPL) to form DPL@CC micelles as the OSA.
+In the circulation of blood, the OSA can effectively protect the Cin from albumin binding to retain its GSH depletion ability.
+Once the OSA reached the tumor site, the high level of H2O2 triggered the degradation of DPL and led to the release of Cin and Ce6.
+Subsequently, the released Cin reacted with the intracellular GSH by Michael Addition and downregulated the GSH level to about 18.9%, versus untreated cells, to weaken the anti-oxidation ability of tumor cells.
+Thus, it provided a suitable environment for PDT to obtain an amplifying effect on oxidative stress and superior anti-cancer efficacy of 94% growth inhibition.
+The preparation of the H2O2-activated oxidative stress amplifier is a convincing strategy for promoting intracellular ROS generation and enhancing the tumor PDT efficacy, which could also augment the clinical application of PDT.